 This information is critical as it helps identify intruders or unauthorized access.
 As such, it can thwart potential security breaches before they happen.

-For example, some parents use silicone RFID wristbands to keep track of their children, ensuring their safety.
-In addition, RFID tags can be used to track the elderly and people with dementia.
+As an illustration, some parents use silicone RFID wristbands to monitor their kids and make sure they’re safe.
+RFID tags can also be used to monitor the elderly and those suffering from dementia.

 Future of RFID Technology